-- C4.1a Provide details of your absolute emissions target(s) and progress made against those targets; - C4.1b Provide details of your emissions intensity target(s) and progress made against those target(s). - C4.2b Provide details of any other climate-related targets, including methane reduction targets.
+- C4.1 Did you have an emissions target that was active in the reporting year? - C4.1a Provide details of your absolute emissions target(s) and progress made against those targets; - C4.1b Provide details of your emissions intensity target(s) and progress made against those target(s). - C4.2 Did you have any other climate-related targets that were active in the reporting year? - ▼ C4.2b Provide details of any other climate-related targets, including methane reduction targets.